Oxford University Halls - Wycliffe Hall. Image courtesy of David Howard.

 Wycliffe Hall

-Wycliffe Hall is named after the Bible translator and reformer John Wycliffe, who taught at Balliol College, Oxford in the 14th century.
+Wycliffe Hall is named after the Bible translator and reformer John Wycliffe, who taught at Balliol College, Oxford, in the 14th century.
 It is a Church of England theological college and a Permanent Private Hall at the University of Oxford.
-The hall is the third-oldest Anglican theological college and, as of April 2020.
+The hall is the third-oldest Anglican theological college.

 The University of Oxford’s Wycliffe Hall was established in 1877 to provide theological training for ordained and lay ministry in the Church of England, as well as other Anglican and non-Anglican churches.
 It has a number of independent students and undergraduates as well – studying theology, education and philosophy.